 Here’s what doesn’t get talked about enough: silence has a price.

-We tend to frame avoidance as neutral — as not doing something, which feels safer than doing the risky thing.
+We tend to frame avoidance as neutral.
+As not doing something, which feels safer than doing the risky thing.
 But avoidance is not neutral.
 It’s active.
 It requires ongoing effort, ongoing vigilance, ongoing energy spent keeping the lid on something that wants to move.

 Research on emotional suppression is unambiguous: chronic suppression is linked to diminished immune function, elevated cardiovascular stress, poor sleep, interpersonal distance, and greater overall psychological distress.
 A 2013 study published in the Journal of Psychosomatic Research found associations between habitual emotional suppression and increased all-cause mortality risk over a 12-year follow-up period.
 A 2026 study in the Journal of Happiness and Health confirmed that emotional suppression significantly predicted lower well-being, even after controlling for other variables.